 State law requires that the parent ordered to pay support secure the obligation.
 The most common and preferred method of securing collection is by mandatory income withholding from the parent’s paycheck or other income source.
 A parent may also be required to fund a bank account from which deductions can be regularly made, to post a cash bond, or to seek work and report employment efforts to the CJFS-OCSS.

-If these methods are ineffective, a variety of enforcement mechanisms are available to the CJFS-OCSS, without a court order under certain circumstances including:
+If these methods are ineffective, a variety of enforcement mechanisms are available to the CJFS-OCSS, without a court order under certain circumstances.
+If the CJFS-OCSS determines that the person paying support is in default the CJFS-OCSS can:

 - Intercept a federal and state tax refund